 main()

-Now that the simulator is running, go to the endpoint’s dashboard and send a command with type zero
+Now that the simulator is running, go to the endpoint dashboard and send a command of type zero to the endpoint.

-widget and see that the endpoint responded with zero telemetry data values.
+Check the Device telemetry widget and see that the endpoint responded with zero telemetry values.

 Now repeat the above procedure with any other command specifying custom Command type and Command body in JSON.